irenelam22/SudokuSolver/ncurses/README.md

 * `Makefile` - compilation procedure
 * `interface.c` - the implementation file
 * `interface.h` - the header file
-* `images/` - directory of images that showcase the program
+* `images/` - directory of images that showcase the program running